-April is here – and that means Spring is!
-This month really brings us Joy as wildflowers begin to emerge in earnest.
+April is here – and with it comes the start of the wildflowers!
+This month really brings us joy as wildflowers begin to emerge in earnest.
 And, it’s the perfect time to plant wildflowers too!
-We’ve popped some info below on some of the most common wildflowers at this time of year.
+We’ve popped some info below on some of the ones you might spot at this time of year.

 Daisy (Bellis perennis)

 This sweet lawn flower has spoon-shaped leaves that stay green all year round, the yellow-centered white-petalled daisy is called the Day’s Eye.
-It’s little face follows the sun’s trajectory throughout the day opening its petals at sunrise and closing them when the sun goes down or it rains.
+It’s little face follows the sun’s trajectory throughout the day, opening its petals at sunrise and closing them at sunset, or if it rains.

 Forget-me-not (Myosotis arvesis)

 Also known as Field Forget-me-not, the familiar blue-flowered plant has downy greyish leaves that form a rosette appearing at the beginning of the year, the flowers will then start to open in early April lasting right through to Summer.
 Once it starts to bloom the tiny flowers attract hoverflies and small solitary bees.
 If you have a forget-me-not plant it should happily self-seed, producing many other plants nearby.

 Dandelion (Taraxacum officinale)